-The owner, administrator, or equivalent shall ensure to supervise all waiting lines inside and outside these establishments.
+The owner, administrator, or equivalent must ensure to supervise all waiting lines inside and outside these establishments, control de gathering of people within the establishment, and comply with the establishment's capacity restrictions, that is, complying with physical distancing rules.
 Since they sell essential products, waiting lines are not prohibited, but owners must ensure compliance with the compulsory use of face masks, physical distancing rules, and all precautionary measures.

-- e.
-With regard to retail points of sale such as fresh produce kiosks (fruits, greens, and vegetables) established prior to March 15, 2020, they shall be allowed to open provided that they take precautionary measures in order to safeguard the health of the public (e.g. face masks, gloves, disinfectant, etc.) and that they serve the public without the need for gathering people together. - f.
-Family-owned agricultural markets may operate provided that they follow all precautionary measures and physical distancing rules to prevent the spread of COVID-19.
+e.
+Retail points of sale such as fresh produce kiosks shall be allowed to open, provided that they take precautionary measures in order to safeguard the health of the public (e.g. face masks, gloves, disinfectant, etc.) and that they serve the public without the need for gathering people together.